A metric for sets of trajectories that is practical and mathematically consistent: Numerical results: Optimal tradeoff curves

 \subsection{Random ensemble of trajectories}

-In the examples above $A$ and $B$ are relatively close to each other because the trackers are all good trackers.
-In this section, to better appreciate the behavior of $\mathcal{D}_{comp}$, we randomly generate a set $A$ with $25$ trajectories (slightly more than e.g. the number of players in a football game) and then a set $B$ of trajectories that are a distorted version of the trajectories in $A$.
-We generate the trajectories in $A$ by randomly starting and ending a trajectory in time and having the object in that trajectory randomly change its velocity's direction along the way.
-The trajectories in $B$ are generated by randomly fragmenting the trajectories in $A$, randomly removing some of the resulting trajectories, randomly adding noise to all trajectories and randomly flipping or not the ID of two trajectories if they pass by each other close enough.
+Above, $A$ and $B$ are relatively close to each other because all the trackers are good trackers.
+In this section, we aim to study $A$ and $B$ that are more different.
+Hence, we use synthetic data to control the distance between $A$ and $B$.
+We randomly generate $A$ with $25$ trajectories and make $B$ a distorted version of the trajectories in $A$.
+The trajectories in $A$ have random start and end times and the objects in each trajectory randomly change their velocity's direction along the way.
+The trajectories in $B$ are generated by randomly (i) fragmenting the trajectories in $A$, (ii) removing some of the resulting trajectories, (iii) adding noise to all trajectories and (iv) flipping or not the ID of two trajectories if they pass by each other close enough.
 In the end, $B$ might have more or less than $25$ trajectories.
-In total we have four knobs to increase/reduce the distance between $A$ and $B$: the amplitude of noise, $AMPnoise$, the probability of fragmenting a track at each point in time, $FRAGprob$, the probability of deleting a points in the track, $DELprob$, and the threshold distance after which we allow to tracks ID to be switched or not randomly, $SWIdist$.
+In total, we have four knobs to increase or reduce the distance between $A$ and $B$.
+These knobs are, (i) the amplitude of noise, $AMPnoise$; (ii) the probability of fragmenting a track at each point in time, $FRAGprob$; (iii) the probability of deleting a points in the track, $DELprob$; and (iv) the threshold distance after which we allow to tracks ID to be switched or not randomly, $SWIdist$.

-These random trajectories are far more diverse than the trajectories in most publicly available data sets because real objects, like people, have fairly simple trajectories In addition, we do not just test two datasets, like in Section \ref{sec:towncenternumerics}, but we datasets form about $20$ different levels of distortion for each of the $4$ knobs described above and for each of these levels of distortion we test $30$ random sets $A$ and $B$.
-Hence, if you will, and in the context of computer vision tracking, it is as if we test $2400$ different data sets of ground-truth and hypothesis trajectories.
+Here, trajectories are far more diverse and complex than those in Section \ref{sec:towncenternumerics} and in most publicly available real data sets.
+Real objects, like people, have relatively simple trajectories.
+In addition, we do not just test two data sets, like in Section \ref{sec:towncenternumerics}.
+We generate data for about $20$ different configurations for each of the four knobs described above and for each of these configurations we generate $30$ random sets $A$ and $B$.
+Hence, and in the context of computer vision tracking, it is as if we test $2400$ different data sets of ground-truth and output trajectories.